JieGH/Implement_RSA_inMatlab/README.md

 Notice:
 1. The running time may be at least 3 minutes, the parameters choosen above may result 7 minutes running time.
 2. This program is unable to process color pictures but grey level pictures only.
+3. The sauggested parameters should smaller than the example given above, otherwise the encryptted picture may be pitch black.